 Some multitool strap cutters are specifically geared for cars.
 In addition to a strap cutter and glass breaker, these tools may include a flashlight, tire pressure gauge, and sometimes even a compass.

 For the most part, the price of strap cutters will increase with size, durability, effectiveness, and additional tools.

 Inexpensive: For under $15, you’ll be able to find an array of pocket-sized independent strap cutters or multitools that can attach to a keychain or transport easily and comfortably.
 These may be weaker or harder to use than higher-priced strap cutters.

 Mid-range: Between $15 and $35, multitools, knives, and strap cutters will be available in different sizes and for different functions.

 Expensive: For over $35, you’ll find a high-quality independent strap cutter or a durable knife with a strap cutter handle.
-This will come from reputable companies and likely have a lengthy warranty attached to them.
+This will come from reputable companies.
 You’ll also find much more elaborate multitools that incorporate a strap cutter, which may have much higher prices.

 Hold the strap taut.
 For most effective and efficient cutting, be sure that the strap is held taut by a free non-cutting hand, preferably as close as comfortable to the desired spot of the cut.
 Once the blade catches, saw slightly back and forth and pull hard.